Department of Philosophy

 Research interests

-My is research is in ancient philosophy, and I have interests in contemporary ethics—especially virtue ethics—and areas of political philosophy.
-In ancient philosophy, I've worked on questions in Plato's ethics, psychology, and epistemology, and in particular his views on the nature of belief and perception and how these relate to non-rational cognition and motivation.
+My research is in ancient philosophy, and I have interests in contemporary ethics—especially virtue ethics—and areas of political philosophy.
+In ancient philosophy, I've worked on questions in Plato's ethics, psychology, and epistemology, and in particular his views on the nature of belief and perception and how these relate to non-rational cognition.
 In the past few years I've been looking closely at the images of the Sun, Line, and Cave in Plato's Republic.

 Publications